laanwj/etna_viv/doc/hardware.md

 The shaders themselves refer to the absolute shader number; so tex8 is the first texture unit used in a vertex shader.

+It appears that Vivante hw has two texture caches that need to be flushed separately, one for fragment shaders one for vertex shaders (GL.FLUSH_CACHE.TEXTURE and GL.FLUSH_CACHE.TEXTUREVS respectively).

+This solves a problem with running cubemap_sphere after displacement demo;
+it seemed that some leftover cache from using a texture in displacement caused the texture in cubemap_sphere (which is only 1x1x6) to be messed up.

 XXX maybe figure out if the sampler units are shared between fragment and vertex shaders and thus interchangeable.
 This is not important for GL/Gallium because it already lives with the assumption that vertex and fragment shaders are distinct.